NitinSaini0606/ResumeIQ/readme.md

 #### Example Queries
 - What DSA topics are asked at Stripe?
 - What is the interview process at Google?
-- How important is behavioral round at Meta?
+- How important is the behavioral round at Meta?

 #### How It Works
 1. Company data is stored in markdown files.